 Getting to Arizona – Most airlines fly into Phoenix Sky Harbor International Airport.
 Select airlines fly into southern Arizona at the Tucson International Airport, or northern Arizona at the Grand Canyon National Park Airport.

 Hotels and Airbnbs in Arizona – Check booking.com for over 2,500 properties in Arizona, including hotels, homes, and apartments.
 Most properties offer free cancellation and a best price guarantee.
 Check Airbnb for more options.
 If you’re new to Airbnb, use our referral link here for $40 off your first stay.

 Car Rental – Check RentalCars.com to compare prices of the world’s biggest car rental services, including Hertz, Avis, and Budget.

 1 Hike the Grand Canyon rim to rim

 Don’t make my mistake and procrastinate prepping for this trip.
 It’s 23.9 miles across, which you’ll most likely be making in one day unless you plan far ahead to get camping reservations for the canyon.

-No wetter (or faster) way to travel through the Grand Canyon
+There’s no wetter (or faster) way to travel through the Grand Canyon.